Enter legal issue and location

 Please select a city to find local Montana Immigration lawyers.

 In order to naturalize as a citizen of the United States, the initial requirement for all applicants is to be a Permanent Resident (i.e. have a Green Card).
 Depending on your situation, you’ll need to have been a permanent resident for at least three to five years prior to applying for citizenship.
 In addition, you must be at least 18 years old when you file your naturalization application; be able to speak, read and write basic English; and be a person of good moral character.
-For many of the requirements, certain exceptions apply and it’s useful to consult with an attorney to see whether you qualify for requirement exemptions.
+For many of the requirements, certain exceptions apply and it’s useful to consult with an attorney near you to see whether you qualify for requirement exemptions.

 There are a variety of methods for obtaining a Green Card, including through marriage or employment.
 A Green Card permits an individual the right to permanent residency in the United States.
 Although marriage to a U.S. citizen is a common means of obtaining a Green Card, there are various other methods such as a family member petitioning on your behalf, seeking asylum or residency as a refugee, an employer bringing you to this country for work, etc. An attorney can help determine whether you meet eligibility criteria and guide you through the arcane application procedures of immigration law.